Click here to contact CHRISM via email.

 Sue Cossey (Secretary)

-Sue is a life insurance underwriter at Legal & General and was ordained in the United Reformed Church in April 2011.
-She has recently been appointed as Synod Pastoral Adviser for the URC in the greater Bristol area.
+Sue has recently retired from being a life insurance underwriter at Legal & General.
+She was ordained as a Minister of Word and Sacrament in the United Reformed Church in April 2011.
+She works as Synod Pastoral Adviser for the URC in the greater Bristol area.
 She lives in Bristol and is married with two grown up daughters.

 1 Bye Mead, Emerson's Green, Bristol BS16 7DL